ha100/thor.nvim/README.md

 - [x] extract class/enum/protocol/struct visual block to a new file with name based on the type name
 - [x] extract variable visual block to top of a file (specify settings via templates)
 - [x] toggle private/public visibility
+- [x] add MARK & sourcery anotations to types extracted to new file

 ## 📦 Installation<a name="installation"></a>